Breaking Up With A Narcissist

 The narcissist will dig deep into his ‘bag of tricks’ to re-conquer his perceived opponent.
 He will be capable of unthinkable and egregious behavior because your initiative of No Contact has upset him to the very core.
 His nastiness can range from simple verbal attacks to being downright destructive.
 Do not underestimate him and be prepared for anything– despite how well you think you may know them.

 However, if he knows that you have figured him out, he will not want to be around you for fear that you will tell people the truth.
 He is less likely to contact you after the break-up.
-Most likely the individual with NPD will move on quickly.
-NPD has no conscience, hence his ability to move on quickly to seek a new victim with more supply.
+Most likely the Narcissist will move on quickly.
+The Narcissist has no conscience, hence his ability to move on quickly to seek a new victim with more supply.

 Conflict After Breaking Up